Drew Seeley: 2004–2010: Breakthrough films and debut album

 In 2004, Seeley acted as the singing part of Jordan Cahill in the Disney Channel Original Movie Stuck in the Suburbs.
 He auditioned for the role of Jordan Cahill, but lost the part to Taran Killam.
 He appeared in the movie as a hotel employee.

-In 2005, Seeley began working with founded producer Ray Cham and together they wrote "Get'cha Head in the Game" for Disney's quadruple platinum High School Musical soundtrack.
-This garnered them an Emmy nomination in the Best Original Music and Lyrics category.
-He also auditioned alongside Zac Efron for the role of Troy Bolton in the first High School Musical film, to which Efron won the part while Seeley acted as the character's singing voice, which was blended with Efron's voice in post-production.
-In addition, Seeley filled in for Efron (who could not join the tour due to a scheduling conflict with the shooting of the 2007 film adaptation of the Broadway musical Hairspray) on the North America and Latin America tours of High School Musical: The Concert, playing in 60,000 seat arenas and he can be heard on both soundtracks and High School Musical on Stage!.
+In 2005, Seeley began working with producer Ray Cham and together they wrote "Get'cha Head in the Game" for Disney's quadruple platinum High School Musical soundtrack.
+This garnered them an Emmy nomination for Best Original Music and Lyrics.
+Seeley was partially the singing voice for Troy Bolton in the first High School Musical film; he was the sole vocalist for some tracks while others were blended with Zac Efron's voice in post-production.
+In addition, Seeley replaced Efron (who had a scheduling conflict with the shooting of the 2007 film adaptation of the Broadway musical Hairspray) on the North America and Latin America tours of High School Musical: The Concert.

-Seeley's association with Disney continued and he can be heard as a featured artist on several Disney soundtracks/compilation albums including Disneymania 5, Disneymania 6, Disney Channel Holiday, Radio Disney Jams, Vol. 9, and Byou.
-Drew's duet with Spanish-born Mexican singer Belinda "Dance with Me", from the platinum Cheetah Girls 2 soundtrack, was played on the Disney Channel and on Radio Disney.
-Drew appeared in Belinda's video of "Ni Freud ni tu mamá".
-Drew also made a guest appearance on the 2008 Chipmunks CD Undeniable, singing an updated take on "Shake Your Groove Thing" with Alvin and the gang.
+Seeley's working relationship with Disney continued and he can be heard as a featured artist on several Disney soundtracks/compilation albums including Disneymania 5, Disneymania 6, Disney Channel Holiday, Radio Disney Jams, Vol. 9, and Byou.
+Seeley's duet with Spanish-born Mexican singer Belinda "Dance with Me", from the platinum Cheetah Girls 2 soundtrack was highly promoted by Disney.
+Seeley also appeared in Belinda's music video for "Ni Freud ni tu mamá".
+He also made a guest appearance on the 2008 Chipmunks CD Undeniable, singing an updated take on "Shake Your Groove Thing" with Alvin and the gang.
 Seeley appeared in the Hallmark Channel Movie Claire opposite Valerie Bertinelli, and in the film Fly Kidz, for which he co-wrote and produced the soundtrack.
 He also wrote and performed music for the Disney Channel Original Movie Jump In! starring Corbin Bleu and Keke Palmer.

 Seeley starred opposite Selena Gomez and Jane Lynch in Another Cinderella Story, playing the pop star Joey Parker.
-Drew wrote and performed four songs in the film, and shot music videos for both versions of his hit song, "New Classic".
+He wrote and performed four songs in the film, and shot music videos for both versions of his hit song, "New Classic".

 In the summer of 2009 he starred as Prince Eric in the Disney Broadway Musical The Little Mermaid, and had a leading role in the horror movie The Shortcut.
 In June 2010, Seeley starred in the Hallmark Channel television movie Freshman Father.